Partial Optimality in the Preordering Problem: Constraint Propagation

 (2) Let $\tilde{x}^{-1}(0) \cap \tclosure{\tilde{x}^{-1}(1)} \neq \emptyset$.
 Consider some fixed $pq\in \tilde{x}^{-1}(0) \cap \tclosure{\tilde{x}^{-1}(1)}$.
 We assume that there exists $x\in X_V[\tilde{x}]$.
 Then it follows by transitivity of $x$ that $\tclosure{\tilde{x}^{-1}(1)} \subseteq x^{-1}(1)$.
 In particular, we have that $1 = x_{pq} \neq \tilde{x}_{pq} = 0$, contradicting the assumption.
 Therefore: $X_V[\tilde{x}] = \emptyset$. \end{proofatend}

 For any partial characteristic function of preorders on $V$, $\tilde{x}$, pairs $ab \in P_V$ may exist for which $ab \notin \dom \tilde x$ and yet, there exists $\beta \in \{0,1\}$ such that every completion $x$ of $\tilde x$ is such that $x_{ab} = \beta$.
 See \Cref{figure:illustration-maximal-specificity} for an example.
-We would like to add all such pairs to $\dom \tilde x$.
+We seek to add all such pairs to $\dom \tilde x$, i.e., to propagate constraints.
 Hence, we characterize these pairs and show how they can be found efficiently: